 But if Hercules was a guy, why are these term figures wearing the lion’s head masks women?
 We propose two possible explanations.
 One is that the female figure is Minerva, who helped Hercules discern how to skin the Nemean lion.
 Another possible explanation is that the female figures represent the young women that the Nemean lion was supposed to have kidnapped and taken to its lair.
 The lion would disguise itself as one of these women in order to lure their potential rescuers closer.
 Then it would transform itself into a lion and devour them.
 For purposes of this cabinet, we prefer the Minerva explanation, especially since she was commonly depicted in caryatids and other architectural elements and typically wore a helmet.

-Above the term figures is a face mask, another popular decorative element in the Renaissance and one susceptible of many fanciful treatments.
-This one could be said to resemble a lion’s muffle but we believe the preferable explanation is an adaptation of the mask designs used commonly in 16th century and attributable to Brazilian Indians residing in Normandy at a village constructed for the amusement of courtiers.
-Their masks sparked a new fashion rage in clothing and furniture.
+Above the term figures is a mask, another popular decorative element in the Renaissance and one susceptible of many fanciful treatments.
+This one could be said to resemble a lion’s muffle and reminds us of similar figures found around the base of a chest in the Medici Room at the Museum of the Renaissance in Ecouen.

 The lion theme is most assertive in the base of the cabinet.
 Acting as supports are balusters in the shape of a lion’s head with its mane transitioning downward into an elaborate acanthus leaf and then into a lion’s foot.
 The lions’ heads are exquisitely carved, portraying ferociousness rather than the regal depictions seen in heraldry.
 Their mouths are open, revealing impressive fangs such as those with which the Nemean lion must have torn apart its prey.